Skip to main content

 Colonisation and racism are at the heart of this story.
 It also focuses on segregation as a result of the arrival of the whites.
 The story signals the birth of revolution due to the oppressive regime of the time.

-This guide serves as a starting point for you to to further explore the issues.
+This guide serves as a starting point for you to further explore the issues.
 Remember also to analyse the narrative techniques and stylistic features, showing how they bring out these and other key themes.
 For a comprehensive, detailed commentary, feel free to reach out through the contact details provided on the"Contact Us" page.

 Comments